stas-sultanov/media/articles/why-every-saas-company-needs-a-solutions-architect.md

 ## Why isn’t there an alternative?

-When companies understand what the Solutions Architect actually does, they assume that they can easily cover the capability with workaround.
+When companies understand what the Solutions Architect actually does, they assume that they can easily cover the capability with a workaround.

 What happens in practice is always some variation of the same assumption which is failure by nature:

 ### 1. Give it to the CTO

-Assumption: Chief Technology Officer (CTO) is technical and can do the SA job.
+Assumption: the Chief Technology Officer (CTO) is technical and can do the SA job.

-CTOs typically come up through management and don’t carry the hands‑on expertise a Solutions Architect requires.
-The modern CTO is a management role: budget, hiring, partners, certifications, board work, and sales.
-All of that is necessary — and it’s a different kind of expertise.
-Even if a company is lucky enough to have a CTO who meets the SA bar, they won’t have the time to do SA work week in, week out.
+Modern CTOs are primarily executive managers — budget, hiring, partners, certifications, board work, and sales.
+That expertise is necessary, but different.
+Even if a CTO meets the SA bar, they rarely have the time to do SA work week in, week out.

-A strong SA can work as CTO; the reverse is rare.
+An SA can shift into CTO; the reverse is rare.

 ### 2. Cover with multiple people

-Assumption: “This can be handled by senior people working together.”
+Assumption: “Senior people together can cover it.”

-Companies to put Engineering, Operations, Delivery, Compliance to work together and aim for consensus and expect the group to collectively "own" decisions.
+Companies put Engineers, Operations, Product Managers and Compliance Officers in a room and aim for consensus, expecting the group to collectively “own” decisions.

-On paper, this seems to cover all four areas — Business, Domain, Software, and Infrastructure.
-In reality, it fails because no single person is accountable for the full shape of the solution.
-Each participant protects their own priority, and there is still no owner of the balance in real time.
+On paper, this seems to cover Business, Domain, Software, and Infrastructure.
+In reality, it fails because no single person is accountable for the integrated balance.
+Each participant protects their own priority, consensus dilutes responsibility, and there is still no owner of the balance in real time.

-The shared responsibility becomes no ones responsibility.
+Shared responsibility becomes no one’s responsibility.

-The real solution must be born in one head that spans all four areas — the head of the SA.

-### 3. Level-up employee
+### 3. Level up an internal employee

-Assumption: identify a strong internal engineer or delivery lead and mentor them into a Solutions Architect over time.
+Assumption: mentor a strong internal engineer or delivery lead into an SA over time.

-This rarely succeeds, because correct judgment in this role comes from years of seeing different kinds of pressure and different kinds of failure:
+This rarely succeeds.
+Correct judgment in this role comes from years of exposure to different pressures and failures:
 - multiple customers,
 - multiple business models,
 - multiple domains with different regulatory traps,
 - multiple technology stacks and scaling problems,
 - multiple production outages and cost crises.

-A single SaaS company usually cannot generate that breadth.
-It isn’t about intelligence; it’s about accumulated scar tissue under different conditions.
+A single SaaS company usually cannot generate that breadth fast enough.
+It isn’t about intelligence; it’s accumulated scar tissue under different conditions.

 ### 4. Borrow from a vendor

-Assumption: take the architect that comes with an implementation partner or service provider.
+Assumption: use the architect provided by an implementation partner or service provider.

-In this case, the architect’s primary loyalty is to the vendor’s commercial safety and delivery success, not necessarily to the long-term cost structure, maintainability, and roadmap viability of the SaaS company’s product.
-Sometimes those interests align.
-Sometimes they do not.
+In this case, the architect’s primary loyalty is to the vendor’s commercial safety and delivery success, not necessarily to the long‑term cost structure, maintainability, and roadmap viability of the SaaS company.

+Sometimes interests align; sometimes they do not.
 There is no guarantee.

 ---